 Curricular Practical Training (CPT)

-As a UCSB Extension student, you are not eligible for a Curricular Practical Training, as you are not pursuing a degree while studying with UCSB Extension.
+As a UCSB Professional and Continuing Education student, you are not eligible for a Curricular Practical Training, as you are not pursuing a degree while studying.

 Optional Practical Training (OPT) for F-1 Students